jaclu/tmux-mullvad/README.md

 Variable|Default|Purpose
 -|-|-
-@mullvad_cache_time              | 5  | Since multiple calls to mullvad status are made for each update of the display, cashing this will greatly improve response times.
-You can disable all caching by setting this to 0.
+@mullvad_cache_time              | 5  | Since typically multiple checks of mullvad status are made for each update of the display, cashing this will greatly improve response times.
+You can disable all caching by setting this to 0.<br> Even if this matches your status interval, this will still make the check much faster, since only one actual status check is done.
 @mullvad_disconnected_text       | open padlock icon   | Status
 @mullvad_disconnected_fg_color   | |
 @mullvad_disconnected_bg_color   | red |